lightning/bolts/12-offer-encoding.md

         (e.g. milli-satoshis for bitcoin) for `invreq_chain` (or for bitcoin, if there is no `invreq_chain`).
   - if it supports bolt12 invoice request features:
     - MUST set `invreq_features`.`features` to the bitmap of features.
+  - if it received the offer from which it constructed this `invoice_request` using BIP 353 resolution:
+    - MUST include `invreq_bip_353_name` with,
+      - `name` set to the post-₿, pre-@ part of the BIP 353 HRN,
+      - `domain` set to the post-@ part of the BIP 353 HRN.

 The reader:
   - MUST reject the invoice request if `invreq_payer_id` or `invreq_metadata` are not present.